libgit2/libgit2/docs/checkout-internals.md

     cases, if baseline == target, we don't touch the workdir (it is either already right or is "dirty").
 However, since this case also implies that a ?/B1/x case will exist as well, it can be skipped.
+* 41 - It's not clear how core git distinguishes this case from 39 (mode?).
+* 52 - Core git makes destructive changes without any warning when the submodule is dirty and the type changes to a blob.

 Cases 3, 17, 24, 26, and 29 are all considered conflicts even though
 none of them will require making any updates to the working directory.